dhil/pthandlers/README.md

 ### Examples

 This repository contains some example programs.
-To build them all simply type `make all`.
+To build them all simply type `make examples`.
 Alternatively, they can be built individually

 ```shell
 $ make examples/{coop,divzero,dobedobe,state}